 An eXtreme Scale can have multiple MapEventListener listeners.
-Add and remove listeners with the addMapEventListener, setMapEventListeners and removeMapEventListener methods on the BackingMap interface.
+Add and remove listeners with the addMapEventListener, and removeMapEventListener methods on the BackingMap interface.
 You can also declaratively register MapEventListener listeners with the ObjectGrid descriptor file.
-For examples, see "MapEventListener plug-in."
+For examples, see "MapEventListener plug-in" on page 297.